dmbarbour/wikilon/docs/ApplicationModel.md

 ## Security for Dictionary Applications

+To provide security, we must provide 'gated' access to the dictionary, e.g. via a service API.
+This is similar to how we might control access to a filesystem or database.
+We could separate authentication from the dictionary to avoid polluting the dictionary with the equivalent of password files.

 Imagine our goal is to model a game where each player is limited to viewing and manipulating a shared game world through a personal avatar.
-The security requirement here involves limiting the players, as opposed to asking them to police themselves.

-To implement this security policy requires we cripple player access to the dictionary.
-Even read-only access is sufficient for players to view the game world through they eyes of any avatar.
-We could provide a private space for each player to install scripts or macros (e.g. new character animations, musical scores for characters to play on instruments, etc.), but fragmented access to the dictionary would be stifling.
-The AO programming experience is designed for the holistic dictionary.
+Read-only access is sufficient for players to view the game world through they eyes of any avatar.
+Write access would allow a player to control other characters.
+Even full access to a private namespace in the dictionary might be problematic because players could retroactively modify their actions.
+Though, we could support a private copy-on-write namespace for macros and the like.

-If we're content that this remains a 'dictionary application' only for our non-player participants (game masters, developers, bots), we can proceed easily enough.
-Constrain player access to a set of whitelisted dictionary applications that we know to be compatible with our security policy.
-Player authentication could optionally be separated from dictionary state.
-But application state would remain within the dictionary.

-I imagine that most security policies will follow a similar pattern.
-The features that make AO dictionary applications debuggable also make them hackable.
-We can still enforce security, but the cost is the ability for some participants to view the application as part of an AO dictionary.
-Yet, embedding application state in the dictionary remains useful to our developers, and potentially to players after the play is done.
+Ultimately, the holistic experience of AO dictionary applications would be available only to participants in non-player roles (e.g. game masters, developers, the gateway service).
+Only these participants have the full ability to debug, snapshot, fork, optimize, etc. the game service.
+Players may still benefit from dictionary apps indirectly, e.g. we could open up snapshots of the player-enriched game world a month later.

-*Aside:* If the number of players is small, asking them to police themselves is reasonable.
-Shared storytelling, quests, roleplaying, and their like are frequently represented on conventional forums.
-Doing so on a shared programming medium like AO has potential to create a far more real-time interactive multi-media experience than natural language.
-It will also automate the administrative burdens.
-And if a storyteller or player wants to keep a surprise, they can just keep it to themselves, perhaps using a private fork of the dictionary if the surprise needs development and debugging.
+*Aside:* If the number of players is small and the game isn't too competitive, asking players to police themselves is reasonable.
+Shared storytelling, quests, tabletop roleplaying, interactive fictions, and their like do not benefit from security.
+Nor would a chess game.

 ## Extraction of Applications from the Dictionary